 Medical University of South Carolina

-In 2016, he formally became Dean of the MUSC College of Pharmacy upon its re-accreditation as an independent institution.
+In 2016, he formally became dean of the MUSC College of Pharmacy upon its re-accreditation as an independent institution.

-University of Puerto Rico
+The University of Findlay

 Council of Faculties